 - Increased scratching, biting and licking

 - Flea dirt in fur that resembles black pepper or fine, dark dirt

 - Brown parasites jumping or crawling in fur

 - Pale gums

 - Behavior changes, such as restlessness or nervousness

-A critical component to help get rid of fleas on your dog – and even more importantly, discourage them from returning – is to use a flea preventive.
-Effective flea prevention can break the flea life cycle, be achieved through collars, topical or oral products, and can last anywhere from 30 days to 8 months.
-Choose the prevention method that works best for you and your dog.
-Keep in mind that preventives work best when used regularly year-round; simply applying for one or two months can leave your dog unprotected.
+A critical component to help get rid of fleas on your dog — and even more importantly, discourage them from returning — is to use a flea preventive year-round.
+Effective flea prevention can break the flea life cycle and last anywhere from 30 days to eight months.

-If you have a flea infestation on your dog, there’s a good chance you will be fighting one in your home and yard.
-Fleas lay eggs on your dog that fall off when they sleep on your sofa, lounge in your bedroom or roam your backyard.
-Adult fleas are only a small portion of a flea infestation, so a few extra steps to treat your home and yard can help give you some extra peace of mind.
+If you have a flea infestation on your dog, there's a good chance you will also be fighting them in your home and yard.
+Fleas lay eggs on your dog that fall off when your pet sleeps on your sofa, lounges in your bedroom or roams your backyard.
+Adult fleas are only a small portion of a flea infestation, so it's important to treat your home and yard to help get rid of all flea life stages.

 What to Do If You Can't Get Rid of Fleas on Your Dog